By Sarah Hicks

 Once you have some careers in mind, you’re ready to start making your education dreams a reality.

-Choose a school: For this step, you’ll need to do some research.
+- Choose a school: For this step, you’ll need to do some research.
 Where are the best schools for what you want to do?
 Do those schools accept your benefits?
-The VA maintains an up-to-date list of all approved schools in the United States and its territories.
+Use the Weams Institution search tool for an up-to-date list of all approved schools in the United States and its territories.

-Compare options: The GI Bill Comparison Tool allows veterans to see how their benefits will stack up at different institutions.
+- Compare options: Use the GI Bill Comparison Tool to see how your benefits stack up at different institutions.
 For example, it will point out if you benefit from the Yellow Ribbon Program, which helps cover expenses for eligible veterans.
 This program makes up the difference in tuition costs for out-of-state or private schools that aren’t covered by the Post-9/11 GI Bill.

-Get help: Many schools are part of the Principles of Excellence Program, which requires schools that get funding through the GI Bill to give service members a helping hand.
-This help includes clearly spelling out what’s covered by your benefits, any financial aid you might qualify for and giving you a contact person who can help navigate your educational plan.
+- Let the system work on your behalf: Many schools are part of the Principles of Excellence Program, which requires schools that get funding through the GI Bill to help service members get the information they need.
+This help includes clearly spelling out what’s covered by your benefits, any financial aid you might qualify for and giving you a contact person who can help you navigate the system.

 For those looking for additional, hands-on assistance, there are many groups that help veterans use their GI benefits toward a civilian career.

 That’s just a few of the groups helping service members get the training they need to make the transition.
+There are many more.
 Individual companies — such as Carvana and Microsoft — do their part, too.
-If you're a veteran, take the time to the group that fits your skills and ambitions.
+If you're a veteran, take the time to find the group that best fits your skills and ambitions.